Selim I: Battle of Ridaniya

-Sultan Tuman bay II now resolved himself to march out as far as Salahia, and there meet the Turks wearied by the desert march; however, at the last he yielded to his Emirs who entrenched themselves at Ridanieh a little way out of the city.
-By this time, the Ottomans were crossing the Sinai Peninsula and having reached Arish, were marching unopposed by Salahia and Bilbeis to Khanqah; on 20 January they reached Birkat al Hajj, a few hours from the Capital.
+Sultan Tuman bay II now resolved himself to march out as far as Salahia, and there meet the Ottomans wearied by the desert march; however, at the last he yielded to his Emirs who entrenched themselves at Ridaniya, a little way out of the city.
+By this time, the Ottomans were crossing the Sinai Peninsula and having reached Arish, were marching unopposed by Salahia and Bilbeis to Khanqah;

+On the 20th of January, they reached Birkat al Hajj, a few hours from the Capital.
 Two days later the main body confronted the Egyptian entrenchment, while a party crossing Mocattam Hill took them in the flank.
-The Battle of Ridanieh was fought 22 January 1517.
+The Battle of Ridaniya was fought on the 22nd of January 1517.
 With a band of devoted followers, Tuman threw himself into the midst of the Ottoman ranks, and even reached Sinan Pasha's tent and personally killed him, thinking he was Selim.

 But in the end the Egyptians were routed, and fled two miles up the Nile.
 The Ottomans then entered the City of Cairo unopposed.
 They took the Citadel and slew the entire Circassian garrison, while all around the streets became the scene of terrible outrage.
 Selim I himself occupied an island close to Bulac.
 The following day his Vizier, entering the city, endeavored to stop the wild rapine of the troops; and the Caliph Al-Mutawakkil III, who had followed in Selim's train, led the public service invoking blessing on his name.
 The Caliph's prayer as given by Ibn Ayas.

 O Lord, uphold the Sultan, Monarch both of land and the two Seas; Conqueror of both Hosts; King of both Iracs[sic]; Minister of both Holy cities; the great Prince Selim Shah!
 Grant him Thy heavenly aid and glorious victories !
 O King of the present and the future, Lord of the Universe!